Trump tells agencies to align with study calling for narrower childhood vaccine recommendations

-President Donald Trump on Friday gave his endorsement to a January study by the Department of Health and Human Services that calls for cutting the number of vaccines recommended for every American child.
+President Trump is giving his endorsement to a January study by the Department of Health and Human Services that calls for cutting the number of vaccines recommended for every American child.

+Secretary of Health and Human Services Robert F. Kennedy Jr. listens during a Cabinet meeting at the White House on Wednesday.
+Trump signs an executive order backing a Health and Human Services Department study to cut routine childhood vaccines and orders agencies to align, after an earlier attempt to narrow the CDC schedule was blocked in court.

+The study recommends universal shots against 11 diseases while moving flu, hepatitis, rotavirus, RSV and some meningitis vaccines to high-risk or ‘shared decision-making’ categories.
+The order amplifies Health Secretary Robert F. Kennedy Jr.’s push to scale back vaccines, following his firing of a CDC advisory panel and move to drop COVID shots for healthy children and pregnant women.

 States, not the federal government, have the authority to require vaccinations for schoolchildren.
 While CDC requirements often influence those state regulations, some states have begun creating their own alliances to counter the Trump administration’s guidance on vaccines.
-Trump directed HHS to carry out the study in December.
-Kennedy is a longtime activist against vaccines and has sought ways to inject his skepticism about the shots into national guidance.
+Kennedy is a longtime activist against vaccines and has sought ways to inject his skepticism about the shots into national guidance, running counter to the overwhelming consensus of medical experts.

 United States Latest News, United States Headlines